DJLevel3/Hilligoss-CPP/README.md

 `cl /EHsc hilligoss-nnsts-512.cpp`

-To run on Linux or MacOS (requires PowerShell 7 or greater!):
+To run on Linux or MacOS:

 `./processall galleria.mp4`

-To run on Windows:
+To run on Windows (requires PowerShell 7 or greater!):

 `.\process-video-win.ps1 galleria.mp4`